nxexox/python-rest-framework/docs/api-guid/fields.md

 ---

-### - ListField
+## - ListField

 A field class that validates a list of objects.

 **Signature**: `ListField(child=<A_FIELD_INSTANCE>, min_length=None, max_length=None, allow_empty=False)`

 - `child` - A field instance that should be used for validating the objects in the list.
+If this argument is not provided then objects in the list will not be validated.
 - `min_length` - Validates that the list contains no fewer than this number of elements.
 - `max_length` - Validates that the list contains no more than this number of elements.
 - `allow_blank` - If set to` True`, an empty array should be considered valid.
 If set to `False`, an empty array is considered invalid and causes a validation error.
 The default is `False`.